rya-sge/access-denied/_posts/2024-10-08-crypto-wallet-introduction.md

 ##### Hardware wallet

 Hardware wallets are physical devices that store private keys offline.
 These are considered one of the safest methods to store crypto.
 Examples include devices from brands like Ledger or Trezor.
+If you are interested about Trezor, you can read my article [Trezor Crypto Wallet – Cryptography and Security](https://rya-sge.github.io/access-denied/2024/10/15/trezor-wallet-security/)

 It looks like a USB with an OLED screen and side buttons to perform actions with the private keys